kks110/rust-lol-stocks-bot/README.md

 ```
 !!sell_all <team?>
 ```
-Sells all 'Shares' in a specified team, if no team is specified, will see your whole portfolio.
+Sells all 'Shares' in a specified team, if no team is specified, will sell your whole portfolio.

 ##### view_portfolio
 ```